EXPEL BLOG

 • “Please kindly resend your cell phone number to me”

 Our gift-stealing Grinches usually ask their victims to purchase gift cards and send pictures of the redemption codes.
 Communicating by text/smartphone makes receiving that info quick, easy, accessible, and fairly anonymous.
-Victim are then out the money they spent on the gift cards with little recourse to get it back.
+Victims are then out the money they spent on the gift cards with little recourse to get it back.

-Attackers often use publicly-available information like org charts on a company’s website or networking sites like LinkedIn to perform reconnaissance and target individuals who are newer to the company and likely eager to impress their boss.
+Attackers often use publicly-available information—like org charts—on a company’s website, or networking sites like LinkedIn to perform reconnaissance and target individuals who are newer to the company (and likely eager to impress their boss).

-Which means that we frequently, see interns, new graduates, and other new hires targeted in these scams.
+Which means that we frequently see interns, new graduates, and other new hires targeted in these scams.

 So what can you do to keep the cyber Grinches from looking like this?